 ARTICLE I - OFFICES

 Section 1.
-Offices The principal offices of the Corporation shall be located within Wyoming at a location determined by the board of directors.
+Offices The principal offices of the Corporation shall be located within Wyoming at a location decided by the board of directors.
 The Corporation may also have such other offices at other places within the State of Wyoming as the Board of Directors may from time to time approve.

 ARTICLE II – PURPOSE AND GOALS